solid-o/docs/alternatives.md

 It is the first trial to standardize the way to write REST APIs routes and controllers in Symfony.
-It is limited in its features as do not offer filtering or pagination utilities, is controller-based (and not resource-based) and contains too much magic in routes registration, but had decoupled view handling and serialization which inspired some concepts of Solido.
+It is limited in its features as do not offer filtering or pagination utilities, is controller-based (and not resource-based) and contains too much magic in routes registration, but has decoupled view handling and serialization which inspired some concepts of Solido.

 ## API Platform